BathnesDevelopment/Public-Art-Website/README.md

 ## What is it?

-There has been a requirement to refresh the existing public art catalogue listings on the B&NES website as these pages hadn't been looked at for a little while and were looking a little tired.
+There was a requirement to refresh the previous public art catalogue listings on the B&NES website as these pages hadn't been looked at for a little while and weren't showing off the full value of the collection.

-The public art around B&NES is something that is worth highlighting, and this is an excellent collection of images and associated data.
+The public art around B&NES is something that is worth highlighting, and is an excellent collection of images and associated data.
+The data in particular has been comprehensively taken for each item and offers a great deal of related history and local knowledge.

-The data has been made available to the Bath: Hacked datastore and this project will use the data directly from there, as well as welcome enhancements and features from the community.
+The data has been made available to the Bath: Hacked datastore (the community open data group) and this project will use the data directly from there, as well as welcome enhancements and features from the community.

 [Bath: Hacked Datastore - Public Art Catalogue dataset](https://data.bathhacked.org/Heritage/Public-Art-Catalogue/uau9-ufy3)